elliotec/ellio2/source/posts/2019-03-20-pusher-a-bash-script-to-get-all-the-green-squares-on-github.html.markdown

 /usr/bin/git -C ~/pusher push -u https://{MY_GITHUB_USERNAME}:{MY_GITHUB_PASSWORD}@github.com/{MY_GITHUB_USERNAME}/pusher.git master
 ```

 6. `cron.txt` - this is a reference file for the actual cron job run by my server which you can edit in a Unix environment with `crontab -e`.
-Look up how to write cron jobs, I have mine running at 4:20pm every day, because you know, blaze it etc.
+Look up how to write cron jobs, here you see I have mine running on the 20th minute of the 16th hour of every day 🔥

 ```crontab
 20 16 * * * bash ~/pusher/push.sh